chenw3/chenw3.github.io/_news/announcement_5.md

 related_posts: false
 ---

-New grand on “Guangdong Pearl River Talent Plan” awarded by Shenzhen Science and Technology Innovation Bureau.
+New grand on “Young Top‑notch Talent“ under the Guangdong Pearl River Talent Plan awarded by Shenzhen Science and Technology Innovation Bureau.